eventflow/EventFlow/Documentation/basics/sagas.md

 ## Alternative saga store

-By default EventFlow is configured to use event sourcing and aggregate roots for storage of sagas.
+By default, EventFlow is configured to use event sourcing and aggregate roots for the storage of sagas.
 However, you can implement your own storage system by implementing `ISagaStore` and registering it.

+## Enriching the documentation

+To provide more helpful information for developers, consider adding the following tips:

+- Use meaningful names for your sagas to make the code more readable and maintainable.
+- Keep your saga payloads small and focused on the essential data needed to perform the task.
+- Avoid using complex data structures in your sagas, as they can make serialization and deserialization more difficult.
+- Use versioning for your sagas to handle changes in your domain model over time.
+- Write tests for your sagas to ensure the correctness of your domain logic.
+- Document your saga model, including the relationships between sagas and other domain entities, to help developers understand the system.